lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 compression:

 * Topology is star oriented, therefore all the packets follow the same path.
-  For the needs of this draft, the architecture can be summarized to Things (THG) exchanging information with LPWAN Application Server (APP) through a Network Gateway (LPWANG).
+  For the needs of this draft, the architecture can be summarized to Devices (DEV) exchanging information with LPWAN Application Server (APP) through a Network Gateway (NGW).

-* Traffic flows are mostly known in advance, since Things embed built-in applications.
+* Traffic flows are mostly known in advance, since devices embed built-in applications.
 Contrary to computers or smartphones, new applications cannot be easily installed.